 The debate never cools: is it better (financially) to invest in multi-family or single-family properties?
 That’s like asking whether a hammer is better than a screwdriver.
 The answer is, of course …it depends.
 It depends on the job at hand, the materials and fasteners available, and what you’re trying to accomplish.
-But if, after doing some investigating, you’ve decided go the single-family route, here are 4 tips for investing in single-family properties in Los Angeles.
+But if, after doing some investigating, you’ve decided go the single-family route, here are 4 tips for investing in single-family properties in Riverside.

 Remember the Lead Funnel